 Why can’t we understand many sexy men are ugly?

 Generically speaking.
 Most of us have seen celebrity couples and wondered: “How did he get her?”
 (And vice versa).
-A standard example is Beyonce and Jay-Z. Italian businessman Flavio Briatore has dated (been linked to) countless supermodels: Naomi Campbell, Heidi Klum, Eva Herzigova… and without sounding too obnoxious, I don’t know people who’d call him cute.
+A standard example is Beyonce and Jay-Z. Italian businessman Flavio Briatore has dated (linked to) countless supermodels: Naomi Campbell, Heidi Klum, Eva Herzigova… and without sounding too obnoxious, I don’t know people who would say he’s cute.

 A friend of mine points out celebrities with unappealing partners and says things like: “I wonder why they’re together.
 Maybe [he/she] is amazing in bed.”
 For non-famous couples, the obvious excuse is: “They’re together because of money.”
 When I’m dating older men, presumption weighs heavily on the relationships.
 As soon as I reveal a wide age-gap, people ask about a partner’s job.

 The men I’ve dated; they don’t usually fit Western society ideals.
 I can’t remember a friend or co-worker ever complimenting their looks.
 Which isn’t to say they’re hideous – I of course found them attractive.
 I like guys who have a positive, open attitude, intellect, charm and sense of humour.
 It’s only after I uncover these attributes that I begin to admire physical features.
-Since a child I’ve followed this pattern.
-I didn’t tell others my crushes at school because they wouldn’t approve.
-Eventually in high school I revealed my crush to close friends, downplaying the situation; acting as though my feeling were minor.
+Since a child, I’ve followed this pattern.
+I didn’t tell friends my crushes at school because they wouldn’t have approve.
+Eventually in high school, I revealed my crush to close friends, downplaying the situation; acting as though my feeling were minor.